 Fencing on rear and side boundaries should be in Colorbond® Dune not exceeding 1.8m in height.

-Golf course frontage lots will have a rear fence constructed by SIGV.
+Golf course frontage lots require side fencing height to start tapering down (not step) 6m from the rear boundary, to meet the height of the rear fence.
+Rear fences on golf course lots are constructed by SIGV.
 It will be a dark green cyclone wire fence that will provide views over the fairways as well as block most stray golf balls.